worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 	server_callEvacChopper = compile preprocessFileLineNumbers "\z\addons\dayz_server\compile\server_callEvacChopper.sqf";
 	```

-14. Copy the file ***dayz_server\compile\server_callEvacChopper.sqf*** to the same directory in your server folder.
+13. Copy the file ***dayz_server\compile\server_callEvacChopper.sqf*** to the compile in your server folder.

-15. Repack you server PBO.
+14. Repack you server PBO.

-16. A complete set of the necessary BattlEye files have been provided in the BattlEye folder.
+15. A complete set of the necessary BattlEye files have been provided in the BattlEye folder.
 If you have a fresh server or prefer to diffmerge then you can use these files.
 Otherwise follow the instructions below.

 Note: These are to be used with the stock BattlEye filters that come with the 1.0.6.2 server files.
 If you are using a different set of filters then the numbers will not line up.